Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Conclusion

-Beyond enlarging the viable QCD-axion window for high-scale inflation, our results highlight a broader point: measurements of isocurvature scale-dependence can directly probe field-space curvature.
-We provided a compact phenomenological template that ties the running of the isocurvature tilt to a single curvature-controlled parameter, enabling model-agnostic tests of the mechanism and straightforward incorporation into future analyses.
 Several broad directions are motivated by this perspective.
-On the theory side, it will be important to develop controlled UV realizations of hyperbolic PQ metrics , and extend the framework to more general target spaces (non-constant curvature and/or non-diagonal metrics).
-On the dynamics side, nontrivial background motion will be particularly interesting (such as $\dot\theta\neq0$ or post-inflationary evolution).
-Hyperbolic geometry can naturally support large angular velocities, making contact with rotating-field mechanisms such as Affleck-Dine dynamics in baryogenesis (\cite{AFFLECK1985361}), axiogenesis \cite{Co:2019wyp} and kinetic-misalignment in \cite{Co:2019jts}, and more generally with additional signatures beyond the power spectrum \cite{Renaux-Petel:2021yxh,Firouzjahi:2021lov}.
-Finally, the generic enhancement of power on sub-CMB scales motivates systematic confrontation with small-scale probes, including Lyman-$\alpha$ forest \cite{Buckley:2025zgh}, UV luminosity functions of high-$z$ galaxies \cite{Yoshiura:2020soa}, 21-cm measurements \cite{Minoda:2021vyw}, and strong-lensing substructure \cite{Dalal:2002su}, thereby enabling targeted searches for scale-dependent isocurvature as a window onto PQ field-space geometry.
+On the theory side, constructing controlled UV realizations of hyperbolic metrics in PQ models, and extending the framework to more general target spaces (e.g. non-constant curvature or non-diagonal metrics) are important.
+On the dynamics side, nontrivial background motion such as $\dot\theta\neq0$ or post-inflationary evolution may introduce additional observational constraints, or signatures beyond the power spectrum \cite{Renaux-Petel:2021yxh,Firouzjahi:2021lov}.
+Within rotating-field mechanisms such as Affleck-Dine dynamics in baryogenesis (\cite{AFFLECK1985361}), axiogenesis \cite{Co:2019wyp} and kinetic-misalignment in \cite{Co:2019jts}, hyperbolic geometry can support large angular velocities.
+Finally, the predicted enhancement of sub-CMB power motivates systematic confrontation with small-scale probes, including Lyman-$\alpha$ \cite{Buckley:2025zgh}, UV luminosity functions \cite{Yoshiura:2020soa}, 21-cm measurements \cite{Minoda:2021vyw}, and strong-lensing substructure \cite{Dalal:2002su,Wu:2024tdh}, offering a direct observational window onto PQ field-space geometry.